 We work closely with our colleagues within Student Services and across the University, as well as external organisations.
 If something is affecting you, or you are not sure who to ask for advice, or just need to talk to someone in a quiet and confidential space, we're here.
-You can contact us by email at E: advice@liverpool.ac.uk or phone T: +44 (0)151 794 5863 or visit the Student Services Appointment Hub to book a Drop-In appointment with an Adviser liverpool.ac.uk/ studentsupport/advice.
-Please do take time to browse the advice on our webpages on a range of issues such as coping with homesickness, staying safe, living on a budget and more.
+You can contact us by email at E: advice@liverpool.ac.uk or phone T: +44 (0)151 794 5863 or visit our website to book a Drop-In appointment with an Adviser liverpool.ac.uk/studentsupport/advice.
+Please do take time to browse our Student Survival Guide on our webpage, where you will find advice on a range of issues such as coping with homesickness, staying safe, living on a budget and more.
+Our reception area in the Alsop Building has a range of leaflets and information.
+You can visit our website at liverpool.ac.uk/ studentsupport/advice